String vibration: Derivation

-Where $v$ is the speed of propagation of the wave in the string (see the article on the wave equation for more about this).
+Where $v$ is the speed of propagation of the wave in the string.
 However, this derivation is only valid for small amplitude vibrations; for those of large amplitude, $\Delta x$ is not a good approximation for the length of the string piece, the horizontal component of tension is not necessarily constant.
 The horizontal tensions are not well approximated by $T$.

 Frequency of the wave

 Once the speed of propagation is known, the frequency of the sound produced by the string can be calculated.
 The speed of propagation of a wave is equal to the wavelength $\lambda$ divided by the period $\tau$, or multiplied by the frequency $f$:

 If the length of the string is $L$, the fundamental harmonic is the one produced by the vibration whose nodes are the two ends of the string, so $L$ is half of the wavelength of the fundamental harmonic.
 Hence one obtains Mersenne's laws:

 where $T$ is the tension (in Newtons), $\mu$ is the linear density (that is, the mass per unit length), and $L$ is the length of the vibrating part of the string.
 Therefore: